russelltg/wl-screenrec/README.md

           Options to pass to the muxer.
 Format looks like key=val,key2=val2 --ffmpeg-encoder <FFMPEG_ENCODER>
           Use this to force a particular ffmpeg encoder.
 Generally, this is not necessary and the combo of --codec and --hw can get you to where you need to be
-      --audio-codec <AUDIO_CODEC>
+      --ffmpeg-encoder-options <FFMPEG_ENCODER_OPTIONS>
+          Options to pass to the encoder.
+Format looks like key=val,key2=val2 --audio-codec <AUDIO_CODEC>
           Which audio codec to use.
 Ignored if `--ffmpeg-audio-encoder` is supplied [default: auto] [possible values: auto, aac, mp3, flac, opus]
       --ffmpeg-audio-encoder <FFMPEG_AUDIO_ENCODER>